ksnip/ksnip/README.md

 ## macOS

 ### APP
-The app file comes in a DMG package which needs to be opened and the ksnip.app file needs to be dragged and dropped into the "Application" folder.
+The app file comes in a DMG package which needs to be opened, and the ksnip.app file needs to be dragged and dropped into the "Application" folder.
 After that the application can be started by double clicking ksnip.app

 ### Homebrew Cask